The Victory Program Staff

 Counseling and Sport Psychologist, Director of the Victory Program

-Riley Nickols, PhD is a counseling and sport psychologist who specializes in treating athletes with eating disorders.
-Riley obtained an MS in Sport Psychology from Ithaca College and a PhD in Counseling Psychology from Fordham University.
-He regularly speaks at colleges and to athletes, coaches, and sports medicine personnel about issues pertaining to disordered eating and unbalanced exercise in sport.
-Additionally, Riley consults with eating disorder professionals on best practices for integrating exercise during treatment.
-Riley maintains a private practice in St. Louis, MO where he primarily works with athletes addressing both clinical and performance concerns.
-His research has examined the relationship between self-confidence and anxiety among athletes before and after competition and has focused on the psychological experiences of athletes returning to competition after experiencing season-ending injuries.
-Riley is sensitive to the unique demands of recovery in relation to training and competing in sport.
-In addition to competing in endurance sports for over 15 years, Riley is a running coach and a USA Triathlon coach.
+Riley Nickols, is a counseling and sport psychologist who specializes in treating athletes with eating disorders.
+Dr. Nickols obtained an MS in Sport Psychology from Ithaca College and a PhD in Counseling Psychology from Fordham University.
+He regularly speaks to athletes, coaches, and sports medicine personnel about issues related to disordered eating and unbalanced exercise in sport.
+Additionally, Dr. Nickols consults with eating disorder professionals on best practices for integrating exercise during treatment.
+Dr. Nickols maintains a private practice in St. Louis, MO where he primarily works with athletes addressing both clinical and performance concerns.
+He is sensitive to the unique demands of recovery in relation to training and competing in sport.
+Dr. Nickols’ research has examined the relationship between self-confidence and anxiety among athletes before and after competition and has focused on the psychological experiences of athletes returning to competition after experiencing an injury.
+In addition to competing in endurance sports for over 15 years, Dr. Nickols is a running coach and a USA Triathlon coach.

 Lori Adams, RD, LD, CSSD